 The “Gangster Era” is long gone, but the thrills and exploits of Public Enemy Number One, John Dillinger, will be remembered forever.
 Now is your opportunity to preserve this exciting era of lawmen and outlaws who made their mark on history with the help of their Thompson submachine guns.
 No matter if you are a fan of American history, true crime, or legendary firearms, the John Dillinger Tribute Thompson will take a place of honor in your collection and serve as a conversation piece for many years to come.

 John Dillinger is a licensed trademark and Dillinger, LLC, is the licensing entity for any and all Dillinger items.
 (For further information or interest in licensing matters please contact Amy Wright at (317) 713-3500.)

 The John Dillinger “Public Enemy Number One” Thompson is a working Thompson semi-automatic submachine gun.
 We will arrange delivery through a licensed firearms dealer of your choice.
 You do not need a special license to own the historic firearm.
 Anyone who can own a standard hunting rifle can own this, in most communities.
-(Not available in California, Maryland or Connecticut.)
+(Not available in California, Maryland, New York, or Connecticut.)